AnupriyaKumari/TheCodingHub/README.md

 # TheCodingHub
-This my practice website created using bootstrap
+This is my practice website created using bootstrap